 Many pet owners are interested in the ancestry of our cats and what they are made up of.
-Most cats who have been adopted a cat from a shelter, pet shop, friend, etc., are either domestic shorthair (DSH) or a domestic longhair (DLH), lovingly referred to as a moggy.
+While mixed-breed dogs are just that, a combination of different breeds, cats of unknown origin are most likely to a domestic shorthair or domestic longhair and no particular breed.

 Non-papered purebred or part-purebred cats aren’t as common as people think.
-Registered cat breeders keep tight control over their breeding cats, and for a good reason, they want to preserve the integrity of the breed, and this includes carefully selecting only the best examples of the breed to use in their breeding programme, only ever mating purebred cat to purebred cat and only ever using cats who are registered.
-With the majority of cat breeds, cats can only mate with other cats of the same breed who are registered with a recognised cat council.
+Registered cat breeders keep a tight control over their breeding cats, and for a good reason, they want to preserve the integrity of the breed, and this includes carefully selecting only the best examples of the breed to use in their breeding programme, only ever mating purebred cat to purebred cat and only ever using cats who are registered.
+Most registered cat breeds can only mate with the same breed (ie; British Shorthair to British Shorthair, Siamese to Siamese).
 It is possible for an oops litter to be born occasionally, sometimes despite their best intentions a breeding cat escapes and mates with the local tomcat but it doesn’t happen often.

 The popularity of early desexing (spaying and neutering) has meant that by the time a purebred kitten is ready to go to his or her new home, they have already been desexed, making it a lot harder for non-registered pet guardians to let their cat have a litter or two.
 Most breeders will only sell an un-desexed (entire) cat for breeding to another registered breeder.

 But it looks so much like a purebred

 Many domestic shorthair and longhair cats share the same charteristics with pedigree cats and this is where it becomes confusing.
 When it comes to trying to determine what breed a cat is, the most common; these domestics are assumed to be: